310 Mira Street, Stavropol, Russia, 355017

 In a cover letter that is an official referral from the institution where the investigation was carried out, there should be specified if the article is an investigation carried out within the limits of the thesis work.
 Postgraduates do not pay publication fees.
 There should be signatures of all the authors on the last page.

-Title page should include: 1) article title, which should be informative and concise; 2) authors’ names and initials; 3) authors’ academic degrees; 4) authors‘ main positions and contact information (telephone numbers including mobile phones, fax and e-mail); 5) full name of institution and department (department, laboratory) where the investigation was carried out; 6) name, patronymic name and surname, contact information and postal address of the author responsible for correspondence about the manuscript; 7) sources of support in the form of grants, equipment, drugs, or all of these; 8) notification of possible conflict of interests; 9) a running head (a shortened title) consisting of 5-6 words.
+Title page should include: 1) article title, which should be informative and concise; 2) authors’ names and initials (the number of authors is no more than 8, with the exception of multicenter studies); 3) authors’ academic degrees; 4) authors‘ main positions and contact information (telephone numbers including mobile phones, fax and email); 5) full name of institution and department (department, laboratory) where the investigation was carried out; 6) name, patronymic name and surname, contact information and postal address of the author responsible for correspondence about the manuscript; 7) sources of support in the form of grants, equipment, drugs, or all of these; 8) notification of possible conflict of interests; 9) a running head (a shortened title) consisting of 5–6 words.

 Abstract is printed on a separate sheet of paper.
-It should represent the headings of an article: a) the study’s purpose; b) materials and methods; c) results; d) conclusion.
-An abstract should consist of about 150 words - for non-structured abstracts, and not less than 250 words - for structured abstracts.
-Key words (3 to 10 words) are given on the same page; they will assist indexers in cross-indexing the article.
+It should represent the headings of an article: a) the study’s purpose; b) Material and Methods; c) results; d) conclusion.
+An abstract should consist of about 150 words – for nonstructured abstracts, and not less than 250 words – for structured abstracts.
+Key words (3 to 10 words) are given on the same page; they will assist indexers in crossindexing the article.
 An abstract should emphasize new and important aspects of the study or observations.

 Text.
 The text of an original article should not exceed 10 pages, short reports and practical observations – 3–4 pages, lectures and reviews – 12–15 pages.